-If you’re looking for a unique experience and you want to really splurge on one night give this place a try.
+If you’re looking for a unique experience and want to splurge on one night give this place a try.

 The restaurant serves a Pan-Asian cuisine and cocktails.

-They never announce the performances in advance and instead choose to surprise the guests.
+They never announce the performances in advance, instead choosing to surprise the guests.

-Some things you might see are Cabaret, Aerial Acrobatics, Fire Eating, and Hula Hooping, among other circus acts.
+Some things you might see are Cabaret, Aerial Acrobatics, and Fire Eating among other circus acts.

 Castles, Opera, Royalty, and Leather Ass-less Chaps.